Esri/arcgis-dijit-layer-swipe-js/README.md

 Basic use

-    var swipeWidget = new SwipeLayer({
+    var swipeWidget = new LayerSwipe({
         map: map,
         layer: layer
-    }, "SwipeLayer");
+    }, "LayerSwipe");
     swipeWidget.startup();

 All options

-     var swipeWidget = new SwipeLayer({
+     var swipeWidget = new LayerSwipe({
-        theme: "SwipeLayer", // applies css class to the widget container
+        theme: "LayerSwipe", // applies css class to the widget container
         map: myMap, // map to use for the widget
-        layer: myLayer, // layer to use for the swipe widget
+        layer: myLayer, // layer to use for the swipe widget or string id of the layer eg: "layerId".
-        offset: 20 // start the swipe tool 20 pixels from the left on load. (defaults to 1/4 of map width) }, "SwipeLayer"); // div to use the widget swipeWidget.startup();
+        offset: 20 // start the swipe tool 20 pixels from the left on load. (defaults to 1/4 of map width) }, "LayerSwipe"); // div to use the widget swipeWidget.startup();

 Hiding the widget